-The general equality duty expanded the range of those protected under equality legislation to include the following protected characteristics of age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
+The general equality duty expanded the range of those protected under equality legislation to include the following protected characteristics of age, disability, sex, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
 The equality duty also covers marriage and civil partnerships, with regard to eliminating unlawful discrimination in employment.

 Download the British Sign Language (BSL) Plan (390KB PDF)

 The following links provide further information on how the City Council is delivering on equality duties.

 - Equality and Diversity Fund

 - Sensory Impairment E-learning Full Transcript of course